Rosewood Washington DC

 At a Glance

-Call us on 858 523 9000 to start planning your vacation to Rosewood Washington DC or take a look at our itineraries to DC and The South
+Call us on 020 3993 8245 to start planning your holiday to Rosewood Washington DC or take a look at our itineraries to United States of America

-The Rosewood Washington DC (formerly Capella Washington DC) has fast become a talking point for those who enjoy fabulous service and luxury accommodation yet in a low key and discreet setting.
+The Rosewood Washington DC has fast become a talking point for those who enjoy fabulous service and luxury accommodation yet in a low key and discreet setting.

 Located just a few seconds walk from Georgetown's main shopping and restaurant street and right next to the canal that flows through this historic part of the capital city, the Rosewood can also be envied for its location.
 Sit with a morning coffee curled up on one of the comfy sofas on the private roof terrace looking toward the Potomac River and you could forget you were in the city at all, yet within 30-minutes stroll of the hotel is the White House, National Monuments and Mall.

 With only 49 luxurious guest rooms and suites, The Rosewood is a true home from home boutique hotel.
-Every guest is assigned their own Private Assistant on arrival who will pander to your every need be that ice for your gin and tonic or a backstage tour at the Washington City Ballet.
-Only guests are allowed beyond the main lobby, restaurant and Rye Bar (perfect for pre dinner cocktails) and will enjoy the exclusive roof top terrace with infinity edge plunge pool as well as the intimate Living Room, perfect for relaxing with a paper, playing board games with the family or simply taking some peaceful time to relax after a busy day.
+Only guests are allowed beyond the main lobby, restaurant and bar (perfect for pre dinner cocktails) and will enjoy the exclusive roof top terrace with infinity edge plunge pool as well as the rooftop open air lounge, perfect for relaxing with a paper, playing board games with the family or simply taking some peaceful time to relax after a busy day.

 A stay at The Rosewood is a wonderful fusion of old school service and contemporary surroundings, a home from home and a luxury delight yet steps from the heart of this exciting Capital City.